Inflation: Decryption of the Descrozaille law

-Inflation: Request for a one-year postponement for the application of the Descrozaille law
+Request for a one-year postponement of the application of the Descrozaille law

 Since its adoption last March, the Descrozaille law has been awaiting its application for March 2024.
 It aims to regulate the promotions of certain items in supermarkets.
 However, it raises questions among major retail players.